cits3007/ubuntu-codespaces/README.md

 - Select "Codespaces" from the tabs
 - Click the green "Create codespace on master" button
 - GitHub Codespaces will download the Docker image and create an online IDE environment
+- Get a terminal prompt by selecting "+" and "bash" (towards the lower right of the VS Code IDE)
 - In the terminal shell, `gcc` and `make` will be on your `PATH`.